LukasPietzschmann/boo.nvim/README.md

 ```lua
 local boo = require('boo')
 ```
-2. Then, you cann call the `boo` function, which will show the popup
+2. Then, you can call the `boo` function, which will show the pop-up
 ```lua
 boo.boo()
 ```